The Churches of Britain and Ireland

 |St. Paul's, including St.

-Brunswick Chapel (1835) was founded by a splinter from the Castle Green Congregational Chapel (for which, see the main Bristol section at the top of this page).
+Brunswick Chapel (1835) was founded by a splinter from the Castle Green Congregational Chapel (for which, see the Bristol page).
 Badly damaged by bombing in WW2, it was repaired, but closed soon after the war.
-The name was carried on by the New Brunswick Congregational Church (for which, see Southmead, below).
+The name was carried on by the New Brunswick Congregational Church (for which, see the Southmead page).
 The building was used as a Masonic Hall for some years, but was refurbished for office use in the 1990's.
-ST 59240 73685. © Carole Sage (2016).
+Another view.
+ST 59240 73685.
+Both © Carole Sage (2016 and 2017).
 Grade II listed.

 The former Christian Gospel Room (1888) stands on what was originally called Bishop Street, but has since been re-named as Princes Street.
 A 1930 reference has it as a Universal Spiritualist Church.
 Still apparently in use as a church in the early 1990's, it has since been converted to a private residence.
 ST 59603 73859. © Carole Sage (2016).